Christ in Deuteronomy

 Christ Connection - The Law Hidden in the Heart

-The law lives inside the ark, not on monuments or in public view.
-Paul echoes this when he speaks of the circumcision made without hands - Christ writing the law not on stone but on the heart (Colossians 2:11; Romans 2:29).
+The law lives inside the ark, hidden in the place of God’s presence.
+Paul echoes this when he speaks of the circumcision made without hands - Christ writing the law on the heart (Colossians 2:11; Romans 2:29).
 Jesus will tell His disciples, "I have yet many things to say unto you, but ye cannot bear them now" (John 16:12) - the deepest law is hidden in relationship, revealed to those who draw near.

 Open the chapter → - Deuteronomy 11Curated